Wales has produced some of the very finest players to have graced the Premier League over the years.

 3. Neville Southall

-Everton and Wales' greatest ever goalkeeper, Neville Southall represented the Toffees for 17 years - between 1981 and 1998.
-His best years may have been past him by the time the Premier League was formed, but this didn't stop him from going on to make 208 appearances in the top flight.
+Everton and Wales' greatest ever goalkeeper, Neville Southall represented the Toffees at the highest level for 17 years.
+His best years may have been past him by the time the Premier League was formed, but he still tucked 208 appearances away under his belt - becoming the first player to break the double century barrier.

 2. Gareth Bale